 - The emphasis on Vril-ya scientific and technological progress.

 - The Vril power having a scientific explanation rather than being magical or supernatural.

 There are earlier science-fiction novels.
-Mary Shelley’s Frankenstein (which, although largely a gothic horror, has a scientific explanation for its central conceit) and some of the work of Jules Verne, such as Journey to the Centre of the Earth, pre-date The Coming Race.
+Mary Shelley’s Frankenstein, although largely a gothic horror, has a scientific explanation for its central conceit.
+Some of the work of Jules Verne, such as Journey to the Centre of the Earth, pre-date The Coming Race.
 The works of H. G. Wells though came later, making The Coming Race a very early science-fiction novel indeed.

 The World’s First Sci-Fi Convention

 The ‘Vril-Ya Bazaar and Fete’ held in 1891 at the Royal Albert Hall in London was the world’s first science fiction convention, featuring all the kinds of things that have become common in modern conventions such as special guests, performances, people dressing in costumes inspired by the book, and stalls selling Vril merchandise.